asterisk/documentation/docs/Deployment/Basic-PBX-Functionality/Creating-Dialplan-Extensions.md

 ```

----

 Now we're ready to make a test call!

----
+!!! tip

-**Tip:**  Learn more about dialplan format in the [Contexts, Extensions, and Priorities](/Configuration/Dialplan/Contexts-Extensions-and-Priorities) section.
+    Learn more about dialplan format in the [Contexts, Extensions, and Priorities](/Configuration/Dialplan/Contexts-Extensions-and-Priorities) section.

----
+[//]: # (end-tip)